yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/12/26/the_five_love_languages.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"The Five Love Languages: The Secret to Love that Lasts\", by Gary Chapman"
+title: 'Book Review: "The Five Love Languages: The Secret to Love that Lasts", by Gary Chapman'
 date: "2018-12-26T11:56:50-05:00"
 draft: false
 ---